Isabelle Kusters, Ph.D., MPH

 Associate Professor, Exercise and Health Sciences,

 College of Human Sciences and Humanities

-Isabelle Kusters, Ph.D., MPH, is an assistant professor of public health in the Department
+and an associate professor of public health in the Department of Clinical, Health,

-of Clinical, Health and Applied Sciences.
-She also holds a secondary appointment as
+and Applied Sciences at University of Houston-Clear Lake.
+She holds a secondary appointment

-Dr. Kusters' current research focuses on health insurance coverage and access to care for immigrant and other underserved populations.
+Dr. Kusters' current research focuses on the impact of the social and political determinants of health on healthcare access and outcomes for underserved and marginalized populations.
 She is also interested in the ways in which translation and interpretation services affect access to, and quality of, care for patients with limited English proficiency.
-Her teaching and research interests include the social determinants of health and health disparities, health care access and quality, health policy, and comparative international healthcare systems.
+Her teaching and research interests include the social determinants of health and health disparities, epidemiology, health care access and quality, and health policy.

 Areas of Expertise

 - Social Determinants of Health and Health Disparities